worldturtlemedia/darksky-api/README.md

 ## Warning

-DarkSky explicitly forbids CORS so using `dark-sky-api` in the browser will not work, and you should instead setup a proxy server and run it on the background.
+DarkSky explicitly forbids CORS so using `darkskyapi-ts` in the browser will not work, and you should instead setup a proxy server and run it on the background.

 > To prevent API key abuse, you should set up a proxy server to make calls to our API behind the scenes.
 Then you can provide forecasts to your clients without exposing your API key.